GrayedFox/multidict/README.md

 Let's take a look at a slightly complex example and go through it step by step:

-1. You add the Australian English (en-au), American English (en-us), and standard German (de-de) languages to your Firefox preferred languages list via Firefox preferences pane in that order
+1. You enable the Australian English (en-au), American English (en-us), and German (de-de) languages in your preferred languages list via the Multidict settings panel in that order

-2. You write the sentence 'Ich leibe mein Leben' inside a textarea.
+2. You write the sentence 'Ich leibe mein Leben' inside a textarea

 - multidict will detect the language as German (de) and attempt to match it like so: de-au
 - no match is found, so the next language in your preferred language list is checked: de-us